rust-lang/rust-wiki-backup/Lib-datetime.md

   * having separate types for Date and Time
     * Used by: Boost, Haskell, Joda, Python, Qt, Ruby
     * Cons:
-      * ?
+      * more complex API (to use and implement)
     * Pros:
-      * more space-efficient
+      * more space-efficient if one only needs date or time
-      * ?
   * having only one type for Date/Time
     * Used by: Cocoa, Go, .Net
     * Cons:
+      * less space-efficient if one only needs date or time
-      * loss of expressiveness (e.g. for acquaintances' birthdays often the time of birth is not known)
+      * less expressive (e.g. for birthdays often the time of birth is not known)
-      * ?
     * Pros:
-      * simpler interfaces, fewer classes
+      * simpler API (to use and implement)
-      * ?

 ### Integers vs floats representation